Taxco Mexico: Things to Do, Where to Stay + What to Eat

 And I’m happy I did.
 In front of the Christ are sweeping views of Taxco with the surrounding mountains and valleys in the background.

-But the highlight was the swing along the path to the entrance.
-One man had the genius idea to hang a swing here and catch the interest of visitors on the way to see the Christ statue.
+But the highlight for me was the swing just before you get to the entrance.
+Someone had the genius idea to hang a swing here and catch the interest of visitors on the way to see the Christ statue.

 Children and adults are welcome.
-You’ll climb on the platform to sit on the swing and let him know when you’re ready to be released.
-You’ll then glide over the hillside as you peer down on the picturesque pueblo of Taxco.
+You climb on the platform, sit on the swing, and let him know when you’re ready to be released.
+You’ll then glide over the hillside as you peer down on the picturesque pueblo mágico of Taxco.

 The cost is donation based and while I can’t guarantee it will always be open, I hope it’s something that is there to stay.